segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/pnotify/README.md

 --------------

 `buttons: {`
-* `closer: true` - Provide a button for the user to manually close the notice.
+* `closer: true` - Provide a button for the client to manually close the notice.
 * `closer_hover: true` - Only show the closer button on hover.
-* `sticker: true` - Provide a button for the user to manually stick the notice.
+* `sticker: true` - Provide a button for the client to manually stick the notice.
 * `sticker_hover: true` - Only show the sticker button on hover.
 * `show_on_nonblock: false` - Show the buttons even when the nonblock module is in use.
 * `labels: {close: "Close", stick: "Stick"}` - Lets you change the displayed text, facilitating internationalization.